rka0917/elasticsearch/Group23 Report.md

 Supplier<Map<String,String>> *paramSupplier*, A collection of map objects where each map object which wildcard values are written to.

 ##### Contract
 The function returns an iterator.
-The iterator should iterate through every possible TrieMatchingMode and for every iteration, the iterator  should return the value that is found with path for a different TrieMatchingMode.
+The iterator will iterate through every possible TrieMatchingMode and for every iteration, the iterator will return the value that is found with path for a different TrieMatchingMode or null if no matching value exists.

 #### Functional Requirement #4: Insert or update value into PathTrie